 8. Strong Work Ethic

-Obviously, you need this in most careers.
-But if you’re doing something like link building, you will never do well unless you want to work hard.
-It’s frustrating and tedious work at times.
+Obviously, you really need this in most careers but with something like link building, you are never going to do well without wanting to work hard as it’s very frustrating and tedious at times.

 When marketing fails, it can be extremely difficult to start over.
 You will encounter lots of roadblocks in some form or another so it’s critical to keep trying and not give up.